 Sometimes, even after years of legal battles and furious quarrels, separated spouses decide to reconcile and resume coexistence.

-Many ask how to do when there is a provision of the Court and the record in the civil status records of separation.
+Many wonder how to do when there is a court order and the annotation in the records of the marital status of the separation.

 Reconciliation, whose current discipline is contained in the civil code, consists in the restoration of the family consortium through the reconstitution not only of material communion, but also of that spiritual union between spouses, which is at the basis of cohabitation itself.

-The essential element for reconciliation is the animus conciliandi, that is not only the resumption of cohabitation with a continuity character, but also the desire to forgive any possible wrongdoing, to forget the past, to rebuild the marriage.
+The essential element for reconciliation is the animus conciliandi, that is, not only the resumption of coexistence with a character of continuity, but also the desire to forgive any wrong suffered, to forget the past, to rebuild the marriage.